rahulagr96/ML-Implementations/README.md

 # ML-Implementations
-It contains some implementations/derivations/examples of Machine Language
+It contains some implementations/derivations/examples of Machine Learning